SOUTH WEST MODEL ENGINEER'S ASSOCIATION (W.A.) INC. BUNBURY, WESTERN AUSTRALIA.

 The city of Bunbury lies about 185 kilometres south of Western Australia's Capital City of Perth.
 With a city the size of Bunbury it was inevitable that sooner or later enough people with an interest in our hobby would come together and form a club.
 They did and in 1982 the South West Model Engineer's Association (WA) Inc. came in to being and 2 years later obtained an area of Council land for the purpose of constructing Club Headquarters and a miniature railway.

-The railway system comprises two circuits, which may be interconnected, the smaller being dual gauge 5 in, and 7 1/4 in, with a length of approximately 400 metres while the larger circuit measures about 600 metres and is dual guage (7 1/4 and 5").
+The railway system comprises two circuits, the smaller being dual gauge 5 in, and 7 1/4 in, with a length of approximately 400 metres while the larger circuit completes two circuits of Forrest Park as an enclosed figure eight and measures about 1000 metres.
+It is also is dual gauge (7 1/4 and 5").
 Both circuits are provided with platform facilities on either side of the main station building.

 The Club has a Membership of about 70 with excellent facilities (including a round house, turntable, workshop, storage area and meeting room) provided for their enjoyment.
 The workshop is well equipped and includes a lathe, milling machine, power hacksaw, pedestal drill as well as welding equipment and the usual array of hand tools.